top of page

 Hello!

-I'm Kayla, an AHPRA Registered Psychologist and Clinical Psychology Registrar, passionate about psychology and supporting people to live more authentically.
+I'm Kayla, an AHPRA Registered Psychologist and Clinical Psychology Registrar, passionate about psychology, community, and supporting clients of all ages to live well and thrive.

 My values

-Here are a few things that guide how I work with each person:
+These guide how I work with each client and family:

-Kindness – Kindness is respect in action.
-I believe showing kindness toward ourselves and others keeps the world turning.
+• Kindness – Kindness is respect in action.
 Change begins with compassion and creating a warm, non-judgemental space for everyone.

-Curiosity – I am deeply inquisitive by nature.
-I meet every person with genuine interest in their story and what matters most to them.
+• Curiosity – I meet every person with genuine interest in their story and what matters most to them.

 Professional background